 Mental Awakening will only collect information that is necessary to perform related to service functions.
 This will be done in a fair, lawful and non-intrusive way.
 Information will be collected directly from the individual rather than from another person.
 However if this is not possible, and where practicable, the individual will be advised.
 A client’s personal information is collected in several ways before, during or after psychological consultation with Mental Awakening:

 - Correspondence via email or through Mental Awakening’s website or social media

-- When the client interacts directly with their counsellor and the Mental Awakening employees such as the admin staff
+- When the client interacts directly with their Counsellor or Psychologist and the Mental Awakening employees such as the admin staff

 - When other health practitioners provide personal information to Mental Awakening via referrals, correspondence and medical reports.